-Just because you’re on a diet, doesn’t mean you need to miss out on meatballs!
 These delicious Air Fryer Low Carb Chicken Meatballs are simple and will melt in your mouth!
-These use coconut to hold the meatballs together while also adding a ton of flavor.
+These keto coconut flour meatballs use coconut flour to hold the meatballs together while also adding a ton of flavor.

 Low Carb Chicken Meatballs